2000Ishita/2000Ishita/README.md

 ### Senior AI Enabled Software Developer | AI & Salesforce Specialist | Cloud Enthusiast

 Welcome to my GitHub!
-I'm a Senior Software Developer with hands-on experience in developing AI-based solutions and optimizing Salesforce environments.
+I'm a Senior AI enabled Software Developer with hands-on experience in developing AI-based solutions and optimizing Salesforce environments.
 Passionate about leveraging the latest technologies to solve real-world problems, I thrive on turning innovative ideas into functional and impactful solutions.

 ---